-The revenue of the Group increased by approximately 33.41% from approximately HK\$130,433,000 for the year ended 31 August 2022 to approximately HK\$174,012,000 for the year ended 31 August 2023.
-The increase in revenue was mainly due to the increase of installation projects such as installation of CCTV system for Drainage Services Department, CCTV system at West Kowloon Law Court and ELV system at Hong Kong Post Headquarter Building.
+The revenue of the Group increased by approximately 15.09% from approximately HK\$174,012,000 for the year ended 31 August 2023 to approximately HK\$200,265,000 for the year ended 31 August 2024.
+The increase in revenue was mainly due to the increase in installation projects such as ELV system at Hong Kong Post Headquarter Building and installation of access control and CCTV system at Belair Gardens.
+Other increases mainly arised from increase in security guarding services at Villa Esplanada.